-Not everybody is able to get rid of the pain the chronic pain they might be suffering in a jiffy.
+Not everybody is able to get rid of the chronic pain they might be suffering in a jiffy.
+So it is important to understand chronic pain.
 Here, in this article, we are referring to people who are suffering from chronic pain.
 And the ultimate solution to their debilitating physical and mental state is medication or going to a chronic pain recovery center.

 Chronic pain is a serious health condition affecting 20% of US adults who suffer from at least one type of chronic pain, and 8% have a high impact of chronic pain on their daily life.
 Since it is an invisible disability, those who do not know about it might not understand how having to go by the day can be an exhausting task.